Vicky493/Hangman/README.md

 - How to play:
   1.Download wordgamehack.zip.
   2.Unpack it.
-  3. Type letters in the console to guess the word.
+  3. Open it or find it in Finder and open it.

-  4. You have 6 attempts to avoid the hangman!
+  P.S.
+If it shows that wordgamehack cannot be opened because the identity of the developer cannot be confirmed, open it anyways.

 - Theme: Fun and tech-inspired words.